 What are the employee eligibility requirements for the PFL program?

-- An employee may ﬁle a claim for PFL beneﬁts through the Employment Development Department (www.edd.ca.gov) to care for a seriously ill child, spouse, parent, or registered domestic partner, or to bond with a newborn child, or a newly-adopted or foster child.
+- An employee may ﬁle a claim for PFL beneﬁts through the Employment Development Department (www.edd.ca.gov) to care for a seriously ill family member, or to bond with a newborn child, or a newly-adopted or foster child.
 A medical certiﬁcate is required when a PFL claim is ﬁled to provide care for a seriously ill family member.